Student Conduct Policies

 A student who has been dismissed from the University is permanently prohibited from participating in any University activities, academic or otherwise, and will be restricted or trespassed from all University Premises and activities.

-Active outcomes generally require some sort of action from the student, such as writing a paper or completing community service, but do not affect the student's relationship with the University.
-Active outcomes are intended to be educational, reflective, and restorative in nature.
+Educational outcomes generally require some sort of action from the student, such as writing a paper or completing community service, but do not affect the student's relationship with the University.
+Educational outcomes are intended to be educational, reflective, and restorative in nature.

-Please refer to our Outcome Index for information on commonly used active outcomes.
+Please refer to our Outcome Index for information on commonly used educational outcomes.
 For additional information, please reach out to the Student Conduct staff.